kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-3-build-clean-jekyll.markdown

 {% endhighlight %}
 {% endfigure %}

 This task will first delete the assets folder (Jekyll is deleted by default), then create in parallel the Jekyll site, CSS files from SASS files, bundle the JavaScript files, copy images to the assets folder and copy vector fonts.
-After the `sass` task is finished I replace small PNG files with Base64 encoding to inline them in my CSS files.
+After the `sass` task is finished I replace links to small PNG files with Base64 encoding to inline them in my CSS files.

 ## Delete Assets
 To wipe out all files in the asset folder I use the node module `del`.